-It is important to perform an internal or external analysis or planning study to help evaluate the long-term needs of your utility's system infrastructure.
+It is important to perform an internal or external analysis or planning study to help evaluate the short and long-term needs of your utility's system infrastructure.
 This study or analysis, whether conducted by in-house staff or an outside consultant, is vital to determining the types of projects your system needs to be prepared to address.
-This analysis or study should include load forecast and capacity studies, along with other relevant aspects such as contingency analysis (e.g., alternate feed), fuse coordination/fault analysis, project identification, equipment age analysis, land and environmental analysis (e.g., SPCC, ROW).
+This analysis or study should include load forecast and capacity studies, along with other relevant aspects such as contingency analysis (e.g., alternate feed), protective device coordination analysis, project identification, equipment age analysis, land and environmental analysis (e.g., SPCC, ROW).
 Your utility's analysis or planning study can be conducted annually (or as an ongoing process), or it can encompass a time frame - such as a three, five, or ten-year system plan.
-For RP3 purposes, a summary statement or an internal memo of the analysis or study will suffice.
+For RP3 purposes, an executive summary or table of contents of the analysis or study will suffice.